acensia/rtsp-webrtc-bridge/README.md

 - WebRTC peer connections may require TURN servers for NAT traversal
 - The stream port (9999) is used for the FFmpeg WebSocket output
 - Docker image is optimized for Ubuntu 20.04 ARM64 architecture
+- Server binds to 0.0.0.0 for network accessibility

 ## License